DiscreetNetwork/discreet-docs/README.md

 # Discreet Documentation
 The public documentation found on https://developers.discreet.net/.
 This repository is for improvement proposals/issues.

-If you have an issue with any of the endpoints, open an issue in this repository and we will investigate and ammend the documentation if possible.
+If you have an issue with any of the endpoints, open an issue in this repository and we will investigate and amend the documentation if possible.

 # Using the Discreet Docs for your own project